 When a candidate performs well in phase one, Haar said, they proceed to a meeting with cross-functional teams to assess their working style and alignment with the company’s culture.
 This is generally followed by a third interview in which applicants are asked to perform exercises with engineers and designers on a whiteboard.
 What is their problem-solving approach?
 Can they draw and test assumptions?

 During the process, candidates are likely to have an opportunity to share their strengths.
-At some companies, such as Square, this might be put as bluntly as, “You’ve got X years of core product experience.
+At some companies, this might be put as bluntly as, “You’ve got X years of core product experience.
 What might you suggest as your key strengths?”

 In a candidate’s response, Riechers wants to see evidence of where they excel, but also “what are [they] uniquely going to add at Square to make not only [their] team but the entire organization better?”

 4. How Did You Prioritize What to Work on for a Product You Owned?